The Red Rubber Ball Foundation

 All come from poor families who are unable to cover their school fees.
 Many are orphans or the first children in their family to complete secondary school.

-55 have now completed all four years at secondary school; three have graduated, 25 are at university, 6 more are at studying at nursery and teacher training colleges; others are in work.
+55 have now completed all four years at secondary school; three have graduated, 25 are at university, 6 more are studying at nursery and teacher training colleges; others are in work.

 The scholarships are very personal – we find sponsors, who are made aware of the child they sponsor and each child knows who their sponsor is.
 Many now correspond (especially those sponsors with young families themselves) and follow their progress from the school reports we obtain and send out each term.